sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 ## Concepts

-To simplify and better understand how smart contract works, we shall clarify some basic concepts first.
+To simplify and better understand how smart contracts work, we shall clarify some basic concepts first.

 ### Contract Deployment